-Crystal Mackall (Pediatric Oncology Branch, CCR, NCI) spoke about her experience with the "Bedside-to-Bench" approach the conference we screened the documentary, 'Dear Talulah', a personal, moving and intimate portrait of how one woman coped with her breast cancer diagnosis just months after giving birth to her daughter.
-Lori Benson, the subject of the film, and its creator, was on hand afterwards to participate in an honest discussion of how a cancer diagnosis affects your experiences as a woman, a daughter, a friend and a mother.
+4th Outstanding Postdoctoral Lecture that focused on the history of micro-RNAs and cancer and his research efforts to study their potential as biomarkers and therapeutic targets in cancer.
+Also of note, Dr. Schetter had won a travel award at the 8th Annual FYI colloquium.
+In an effort to reflect the diverse aspects of the cancer research experience and spectrum, this year's participants also had the opportunity to participate in a special session focusing on cancer survivorship.
+On the second evening of the conference we screened the documentary, 'Dear Talulah', a personal, moving and intimate portrait of how one woman coped with breast cancer diagnosis just months after giving birth to her daughter.
+Lori Benson, the subject of the film, and its creator, was on hand afterwards to participate in an honest discussion of how a diagnosis cancer affects your experiences as a woman, a daughter, a friend and a mother.
 We were very grateful to her for sharing this time in her life with us.